Fiat Seicento: Tuning

-German tuner Novitec created a special edition of the Fiat Seicento, adding a turbocharger and six speed gearbox to the little car.
-The German tuner is able to extract 74 kW from the 1,108 cc FIRE engine.
+German tuner Novitec created a special edition of the Fiat Seicento, adding a turbocharger and six-speed gearbox to the little car.
+The German tuner is able to extract 100 PS from the 1,108 cc FIRE engine.
 Other tuners include the Giannini company, who produced an aggressive bodykit and also considered installing a 1.6 litre engine.

 Future replacement

 The car ceased production in 2010.
 Although no direct replacement was announced, much of the market territory it once occupied had already been filled by the new Fiat Panda (2003) and the 500 (2007), as well as the budget model Fiat Palio.